luiznasc/luiznasc/README.md

 <!-- - 🔭 I’m currently working on ... -->
 I’m currently learning Full stack dev with flask, django, fastAPI and nextjs on different prototype projects.

-I’m also looking to collaborate on open source projects.
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: ... -->